 Because the “Greendale Seven” was able to stop Chang before he managed to burn down the records room (and the whole school in the process), he could only be charged with attempted arson.
 However, even attempted arson can carry result in a sentence of between sixteen months and three years in prison.

 While the most common defense to arson involves claiming the act was an accident, the prosecution would have more than ample evidence to prove that Chang fully intended to light the record room on fire, given that it was filled with fireworks that were set to explode when he approached the end of his epic keytar solo.
 While he might not have intended to burn down the whole building (due to his odd belief that fire cannot pass through doors), proof that Chang tried to burn down the records room would still be enough to get him convicted for attempted arson.

 In most cases, false imprisonment charges are only misdemeanors, but because the abduction involved force (even if the force was that of a few pre-teen boys), the case would instead become a felony.
 If Chang was convicted of this crime, he could face up to three years in prison and $10,000 in fines.
-When it comes to false imprisonment though, the jury may decide the crime is only a misdemeanor and skilled a San Diego criminal attorney could be critical in convincing them of this.
+When it comes to false imprisonment though, the jury may decide the crime is only a misdemeanor and a skilled criminal attorney could be critical in convincing them of this.
 As a misdemeanor, false imprisonment is punishable by up to one year in county jail.